Together empowering local industries and enhance economic power.

 A committee formed at the procuring Agency to conduct evaluation on the proposed ICP, assisted by TDA as the secretariat.

 The current ICP Policy and Guidelines has specified the reporting channel with a clear segregation of roles and functions for monitoring and information consolidation purposes.
-Ministry of Finance is the highest authority that manages the ICP implementation assisted by TDA for the ICP Policy operationalization.
+MOF is the highest authority that manages the ICP implementation assisted by TDA for the ICP Policy operationalisation.